databricks/zerobus-sdk/examples/README.md

 ```
 Batch of 3 records acknowledged with offset Id: Some(0)
-Batch ingested with offset Id: 1
+Batch sent with offset Id: 1
 Batch of 2 records acknowledged with offset Id: Some(1)
 Stream closed successfully
 ```